SeisComP/seiscomp/doc/base/tutorials/upgrading.rst

 -------------------------------------

-Applications can only connect to a messaging system that runs with a database in an equal or lower data model version.
-Therefore, the SeisComP system which operates the messaging system is always updated last.
+Applications can only connect to a messaging system that runs with a database in an equal or lower data base schema version.
+In distributed |scname| systems one machine host the messaging system and the database and all other machines are connected to this messaging or are running independently, the |scname|
+installation on the machine operating the messaging is always updated last.

-**Example:** A distributed system includes a processing system with the messaging system and database and a GUI work station connected to the processing system:
+**Example:** A distributed system includes a processing system with the messaging system and database and a GUI work station connected to the processing
+system:

 #.
 Upgrade the GUI work station
 #.
 Upgrade the processing system, take actions to
-   :ref:`upgrade the database version <tutorials_upgrade_number>`.
+   :ref:`upgrade the database version <tutorials_upgrade-db>`.

 .. note::